How To ApplyWhen applying to the MUSIC COMPOSITION FOR THE SCREEN MFA program, you will need to submit the following:

 > SCORES: .pdf - 10 MB per file maximum

 > MOVIES: .mov, .wmv, flv, mp4 - 61 MB per file maximum

-Our Slideroom portal offers additional instructions for submitting work, including a very helpful video tutorial.
-For technical assistance, visit slideroom.zendesk.com.
+Our Slideroom portal offers additional instructions for submitting work.
+For technical assistance, visit SlideRoom Support.
 Please direct any questions about work samples to the Graduate Office at 312-369-7260.